 CAMPING AT SALVATOR ROSA: NOGOA RIVER CAMPING AREA

-There’s plenty of space but I reckon it might feel a bit cramped if it was at capacity (40 people).
+There’s plenty of space but it might feel a bit cramped if it was at capacity (40 people).
 There are also a few picnic tables and fire rings strewn about so you can sort of use these to pick a site that you like.

 Because it’s one large area without designated sites, there’s not much privacy.
 The trees give you some sort of separation but it’s not my favourite way of camping.